How common is hair loss

 Avoid Heat Styling

-Whether your blow-drying, straightening or curling, heat can cause unnecessary damage to the structure of your hair.
+Whether you are blow-drying, straightening, or curling, heat can cause unnecessary damage to the structure of your hair.
 Genetics determines the shape of each strand.
 When you use heat styling tools, you’re essentially breaking down the overall structure of your strands.

 We know it can be

 difficult to avoid the heat altogether.
 Whenever you decide to plug in your old

 straightener or flat iron, remember to keep the temperature low.
 Do a quick

 touch test.
 If the heating tool can burn your fingers, it will also burn your

 hair.
 Don’t leave the heat in one spot of your hair for too long.
 Ten seconds

 should be more than enough time per section.

 Experimenting with color too often can destroy strands.
 The chemicals associated with bleaching and lightening your natural hair color are incredibly potent.
 The science behind coloring requires strong chemicals to lift the hair shaft, or the outermost layer of the hair, which permanently changes the integrity of each strand.
 Limit the amount of damage and hair loss by working with a professional colorist.